zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 procedure that uses the solution variable to compute the AuxVariable (i.e. reaction rate).

-There are two AuxVariables that are defined in this model;
-the absorption reaction rate and the neutron production reaction rate.
+There are two AuxVariables that are defined in this model: the absorption reaction rate and the neutron production reaction rate.